Tee BallUpdatedFriday February 25, 2022 byBrookwood Athletic Association Baseball & Softball.

 Bats - See All League Rules for Bat Equipment Guidelines

 Offensive coaches may not touch the base runners during live play.
 For example: pushing a runner toward the next base or stopping a runner from continuing to the next base.

 If a runner passes another runner on the base paths and through the course of play a dead ball is called, the runner that passed the other runner is ruled out.
 The runner that was passed is placed at the base he occupies at the time of the dead ball call.
 If a runner passes another runner and then the running order is corrected prior to the play being ruled dead, no runner is ruled out for passing another runner.

-A runner CANNOT score from 2nd base on a ground ball stopped in the infield.
+A runner CANNOT score from 2nd base on a ground ball that has stopped in the infield.
 The third base coach should stop the runner at third.
 If the ball reaches the grass the runner may continue to home plate.

 Pitching Line Rule – The pitcher may tag the batter/runner if the ball is hit up the first base line and the pitcher can tag the batter/runner before having to turn towards first base and “chase the runner", at which point the pitcher needs to throw the ball.
 The pitcher may tag or force a runner out, only at home plate, or as specified above.
 Otherwise, he must throw the ball to the base.
 The pitcher cannot run all the way to the base and then flip or hand the ball to the player covering the base.
 It is up to the judgement of the umpire of how far the pitcher (or other infielder) can advance toward the base before throwing the ball.
 At this age group, several steps are reasonable, but they must make a "baseball play" and throw the ball.